Conserving sea turtles in a changing world

 Animal-borne biologgers —

-Beyond satellite transmitters, I use other types of animal-borne sensors to generate information on three dimensional movement and energy use.
-Here, you can see my mentee and collaborator Aniela Anuszczyk and me using suction cups to attach a multi-sensor, animal-borne pop-off camera to a foraging green turtle in Southern California.
-This camera, manufactured by Customized Animal Tracking Solutions (CATS), allows us to observe what turtles eat, shows us how they behave within their immediate local environment, and provides a huge amount of complementary sensor data (e.g., depth, temperature, accelerometry).
-We have occasionally deployed it alongside a satellite transmitter, as you can see in a second photo with mentee and collaborator Cameron Mullaney.
+Beyond satellite transmitters, I use other animal-borne sensors to generate information on 3D movement and energy use.
+Below, my mentee and collaborator Aniela Anuszczyk and I are using suction cups to attach a multi-sensor pop-off camera to a green turtle in Southern California.
+This camera, manufactured by Customized Animal Tracking Solutions (CATS), allows us to observe what turtles eat and how they behave in their local environment, all while providing huge amounts of complementary sensor data (e.g., depth, temperature, accelerometry).
+We have occasionally deployed it alongside a satellite transmitter, as you can see in a second photo with mentee/collaborator Cameron Mullaney.

 Suction cupping the CATS camera with Aniela Anuszczyk